rossj/rackit/README.md

 When initializing Rackit, here are the options and defaults:

-* user: '' - Your Rackspace username.
+- user: '' - your Rackspace username
-* key: '' - Your Rackspace API key.
+- key: '' - your Rackspace API key
-* prefix: 'dev' - The prefix for your Cloud Files containers.
+- prefix: 'dev' - the prefix for your Cloud Files containers
-* useCDN: true - Tells Rackit whether to CDN enable new containers it creates.
-* baseURI: 'https://auth.api.rackspacecloud.com/v1.0' - The API entry point.
-May change depending on your country.
+- baseURI: 'https://auth.api.rackspacecloud.com/v1.0' - the API entry point, which may change depending on your country
-* useSNET: false - Whether or not to use SNET for super-fast Cloud Server to Cloud File networking.
+- useSNET: false - whether or not to use SNET for super-fast Cloud Server to Cloud File networking
+- useCDN: true - tells Rackit whether to CDN enable new containers it creates
+- useSSL: true - tells Rackit whether to use the SSL version of CDN URIs
-* verbose: false - If set to true, log messages will be generated.
+- verbose: false - if set to true, log messages will be generated
-* logger: console.log - If verbose is true, this function will recieve the log messages.
+- logger: console.log - if verbose is true, this function will recieve the log messages

+# Methods
+### #add(localPath, [options,] callback)
+- localPath - a path to the file to upload
+- options - a hash of additional options
+  - type - a MIME type (e.g. 'Image/JPEG').
+If not specified, mime-magic is used.
+  - meta - a hash of additional metadata to store along with the file
+- callback(err, cloudPath) - cloudPath is of the form 'container/file-name' and is used by Rackit to identify the file

+Uploads a file to the cloud.
+The uploaded file will be given a random 24-character file name.

+### #get(cloudPath, localPath, callback)
+- cloudPath - of the form 'container/file-name'
+- localPath - where to put the downloaded file
+- callback(err)

+Downloads a file from the cloud.

+### #remove(cloudPath, callback)

+Permanently deletes a file from the cloud.

+### #setMeta(cloudPath, meta, callback)

+Upserts the metadata for the specified cloud file.

+### #getURI(cloudPath)

+Returns the complete CDN URI for a given file.
+Will only work if the file's container is CDN enabled.

+# TODO

+* Finish writing test cases

 ** theoretical limit